hashicorp/terraform-google-consul/modules/consul-cluster/README.md

               /opt/consul/bin/run-consul --server --cluster-tag-name consul-cluster
               EOF

   # ...
-See vars.tf for the other parameters you must define for the consul-cluster module
+See variables.tf for the other parameters you must define for the consul-cluster module
 }
 ```